-In terms of assembly, the Tech 1 is by most definitions pre-assembled but does require a bit more installation time than other models that fall into this category.
+In terms of assembly, the Tech 1 is by most definitions pre-assembled but does need a bit more time for installation than other models that fall into this category.

 The first step is removing all the protective styrofoam inside the printer, clipping the ties holding the Z-axis from moving around during transit, and removing the top cover from inside the chamber.

 Next, we had to install the extruders, a process that turned out to be simpler than expected and only involved sitting the extruder in its bracket then tightening a set of bolts, fitting the cables, and tubing.
 Moving forward, we secured the baffle to the fans, which once again was easy enough.